On this page:

 |RNA clean area||Provides an RNase-free work area and tools for RNA extraction|

 |MinION nanopore sequencer||Long-read 3rd generation DNA and RNA sequencing.
 Epigenetics.|

 - Affymetrix GeneChip Microarrays: All users wishing to perform GeneChip experiments will pay for their own reagents and supplies, including GeneChips, which can be purchased through CGR.
 Additionally, CGR charges $100 per chip towards the expense of maintenance.
 Wright State users pay only $50 per chip.

 - Agilent 2100 Bioanalyzer: Bioanalyzer chips are paid for by users as needed and can be run for $10/chip by Wright State users.
 Most chips can be purchased through the CGR at cost for $30.

 - Applied Biosystems 7900HT Sequence Detection System: There is a $12 per plate charge for use of the ABI real-time thermocycler.
 Users pay for their own TaqMan or SYBR Green RT-qPCR kits, as well as tips, plates, and other supplies.

 - Accuri C6 Cytometer: Charges for the flow cytometer are still $30 per hour to cover sheath fluid and maintenance.
 Users should provide their own tubes and reagents.

 It is the goal of the Center for Genomics Research to remain accessible to all Wright State customers.
-Users who feel unable to afford subscription fees should contact Dr. Michael Markey at email@example.com.
+Users who feel unable to afford these fees should contact Michael Markey, Ph.D., at firstname.lastname@example.org.